Megan Follows: Humanitarian work

 Follows has served as a spokeswoman for the relief organization World Vision Canada.
 She travelled to both Rwanda and Tanzania as a spokeswoman and a photographer.
 She also participated in the 2005 benefit concert Canada for Asia held to support the relief efforts for Asia after the 2004 Indian Ocean earthquake and tsunami.

-She travelled to Cambodia in 2007 with the director Heather Connell to film Small Voices: Stories of Cambodia's Children, a documentary about how the children of Cambodia living on the street and garbage dumps face their living conditions amid poverty and abuse and how they view their future.
+She travelled to Cambodia in 2007 with the director Heather Connell to film Small Voices: Stories of Cambodia's Children.
+The documentary was about how the street children of Cambodia faced their living conditions amid poverty and abuse and how they viewed their future.

 Follows is a member of the Canadian charity Artists Against Racism.